Yuchengyw6/latex-test/README.md

-# ACHD Air Quality and Dispersion Report
+# ACHD Everyday Air Quality Forecast and Dispersion Outlook Report
-### The Github repository for the automated update process for the Allegheny County Health Department.
+### The Github repository for the report's automated update process for the Allegheny County Health Department.

+This is the Air Quality Forecast and Dispersion outlook report for Allegheny County, designed to make technical air quality data more accessible to a wider audience.
+The report will be updated everyday at 9am.

 This repository is adapted from the GitHub action for [compiling a LaTeX document](https://github.com/xu-cheng/latex-action).
 It was developed by a team from The Master of Statistical Practice program at Carnegie Mellon University as a part of a capstone project for the Allegheny County Health Department.
 The repository belongs to ACHD, so any questions about this repository should be sent to ACHD.AirQuality@gmail.com.